gauravpanchal-cyber/SOC-Playbook/README.md

-# SOC-Playbook
-Hands-on SOC learning, incident analysis, and SIEM investigations while preparing for a SOC / Blue Team role.
 # SOC Playbook

-This repository documents my hands-on learning and incident analysis while preparing for a SOC / Blue Team role.
+This repository documents my hands-on learning and incident analysis as I prepare for a SOC/Blue Team role.

 ## What this repository contains
 - Incident investigation write-ups